Job queue (battery/queue)

 Replayonly touches

-terminal (failed) entries — replaying a pending job is a no-op. - Running the Scheduler on every replica.
-Multiple replicas fire
+terminal (failed) entries — replaying a pending job is a no-op. - Running the in-memory Scheduler on every replica.
+Multiple replicas can

 Nackerrors.
 ANackfailure means the job stays in